TahoeJimbo/ernestine/README.md

     "wait=30|8000:8001:8002|4000:wait=60,4001|VM(8000)"

 Translates to "ring 8001, 8001, 8002 at the same time.
 If nobody answers after 30 seconds then ring 4000 and 4001.
-Give 4001 a fill minute to answer.
+Give 4001 a full minute to answer.
 If nobody answers, send to voicemail box 8000.

 The "Destination" object can work from a "Dialstring" or a standard FreeSWITCH™ or sofia (SIP) dialstring and